it-at-m/eappointment/README.md

 ### Common Errors

-- If you encounter `Too many levels of symbolic links`, remove the `<exclude>` rule for the vendor directory in the module’s phpunit.xml.
+- If you encounter `Too many levels of symbolic links`, remove the `<exclude>` rule for the vendor directory in the module's phpunit.xml.
 - If you get `No data path given in /var/www/html/zmsdb/src/Zmsdb/Source/Dldb.php:29`, make sure your zmsdb/config.php contains the following line:
   ```php
   \BO\Zmsdb\Source\Dldb::$importPath = realpath(dirname(__FILE__) . '/tests/Zmsdb/fixtures/');